mcuntz/pyeee/docs/source/userguide.rst

 This shows that

     1. one has to give a distribution for each parameter;
-    2. distributions are given as :any:`scipy.stats` distribution objects;
+    2. distributions are given as :mod:`scipy.stats` distribution objects;
     3. if `dist` is None, ``pyeee`` assumes a uniform distribution and samples between lower and upper bound;
-    4. (almost) all :any:`scipy.stats` distributions take the keywords `loc` and `scale`.
+    4. (almost) all :mod:`scipy.stats` distributions take the keywords `loc` and `scale`.
 Their meaning is *NOT* mean and standard deviation in most distributions.
 For the uniform distribution :any:`scipy.stats.uniform`, `loc` is the lower limit and